 In 1994 Lamb’s renovated the old performance space in Coronado’s historic Spreckels Building into a new resident theatre; and in 2008 the organization add a second space, taking on the operation of the Horton Grand Theatre in San Diego’s Gaslamp Quarter.

-Lamb’s produces year ‘round in its two beautiful theatres and hires more San Diego based actors then any other company.
+Lamb’s produces year ‘round and hires more San Diego based actors then any other company.
 The organization is overseen by and independent Board of Trustees, has an annual budget of over 4 million dollars and performs for an annual audience of more than 100,000.

 Lamb's Players was founded in 1971 by Steve Terrell and grew quickly, touring nationwide to colleges, churches, community groups, and renaissance faires, with a variety of performance disciplines, including street theatre, a dance company, a muppet-style puppet troupe, and a mime troupe.
 In 1978, the company added a "resident theatre," which gradually grew to become the center of the company.